 To control administrators' access to the machine, perform administrator authentication using login user names and passwords.
 When registering an administrator, you cannot use a login user name already registered in the Address Book.
 Administrators are handled differently from the users registered in the Address Book.
 Windows authentication, LDAP authentication and Integration Server authentication are not performed for an administrator, so an administrator can log in even if the server is unreachable due to a network problem.
 Each administrator is identified by a login user name.
 One person can act as more than one type of administrator if multiple administrator authorities are granted to a single login user name.
-For instructions on registering the administrator, see p.28 "Registering the Administrator".
+For instructions on registering the administrator, see p.26 "Registering the Administrator".

 You can specify the login user name, login password, and encryption password for each administrator.
 The encryption password is the password for performing encryption when specifying settings with an application using SNMPv3.
 The password registered in the machine must also be entered in the application.
-Administrators are limited to managing the machine's settings and controlling user access, so they cannot use functions such as copying and scanning.
-To use these functions, the administrator must register as a user in the Address Book and then be authenticated as the user.
+The role of administrators is to manage system settings such as the machine's access restrictions.
+A person with administrator responsibilities cannot execute user functions when logged in as an administrator.
+To execute those functions, that person must be logged in as a normal user.
 Specify administrator authentication, and then specify user authentication.
-For details about specifying authentication, see p.37 "Configuring User Authentication".
+For details about specifying authentication, see p.35 "Configuring User Authentication".